Who's My Audience? Part 2

 For example, if you write books that will appeal to readers of romance novels, you must understand that this genre uses specific plotting and character tropes that must be followed in detail.
 Otherwise, you'll disappoint your readers' emotional expectations and lose them (and your publisher) forever.
 The same goes for writers of science fiction, mysteries, fantasies, and other popular genres.

-There are scores of writers who are true to their genres and have been rewarded with large enthusiastic followings and lucrative book contracts, movie rights, and appearances on light night TV.
+There are scores of writers who are true to their genres and have been rewarded with large enthusiastic followings and lucrative book contracts, movie rights, and appearances on late night TV.
 They're successful because they intimately understand their audience and how to move them within the rigid confines of their genre.
 In other words, they're savvy marketers.

 Bless them!